Sony Pictures Home Entertainment: As Columbia TriStar Home Entertainment and Sony Pictures Home Entertainment (2001–present)

 On December 18, 2013, SPHE president David Bishop, who had served since 2006, announced he would leave when his contract expired in March 2014.
 It was announced that Man Jit Singh would replace Bishop.

 On July 22, 2015, SPHE and Transmission Films reached a multi-year distribution pact to release Transmission's library in Australia (through Universal Sony Pictures Home Entertainment Australia Pty Limited) and in New Zealand.
 On November 20, 2015, SPHE announced that it would release Ultra HD Blu-ray releases.

 On March 15, 2016, SPHE partnered with eOne to distribute films by Momentum Pictures across the globe except for Canada on physical and digital home entertainment platforms.
 In January 2017, SPHE expanded its distribution deal with Genius Brands to include all properties and acquired an equity stake in the company.

 On February 6, 2018, Man Jit Singh stepped down as president of SPHE and was replaced by Keith LeGoy.

-In February 2021, Sony announced it would distribute releases by Lionsgate Home Entertainment in North America beginning in July 2021, when Lionsgate's distribution deal with 20th Century Home Entertainment expired.
+On February 26, 2021, SPHE entered into a multi-year home entertainment distribution deal with Lionsgate Studios, after the latter's deal with 20th Century Fox ended.
+Sony began distributing Lionsgate titles in July of the same year with Lionsgate continuing to maintain its own independent sales and marketing teams, while leveraging Sony's supply chain and distribution services for sales.

+In February 2024, it was reported that SPHE entered into a multi-year home entertainment distribution deal with The Walt Disney Company, where upon Sony would manufacture, market, and distribute all Disney’s new releases and catalog titles on physical media in the U.S. and Canada that was previously handled by Walt Disney Studios Home Entertainment, and Disney would continue to manage its own digital media.